Public Records Access Policy

 How to Make a Public Records Request

 You may request records by completing a Request for Public Records Form.
-If you do not have access to a computer, call 205-620-6404 to request a printed form.
+If you cannot access a computer, call 205.620.6404 to request a printed form.

 You may submit this form in several ways:

 - U.S. Mail: Public Records Request, City of Pelham, P.O.
 Box 1419, Pelham, AL 35124

 - Email the City Clerk the completed form